 2. Alcohol consumption: Pancreatic cancer is associated with heavy alcohol consumption of > 30 gm per day.
 This risk is strongest in heavy male drinkers and heavy drinkers of spirits.
 Excessive alcohol consumption is also the main cause of chronic pancreatitis, which is a known risk factor for pancreatic cancer.

 3. Chronic pancreatitis: Chronic pancreatitis is a progressive inflammatory condition of the pancreas leading to fibrosis and loss of functional cells.
-Studies investigating chronic pancreatitis have found a significantly 13-fold higher risk of pancreatic cancer.
+It is strongly associated with pancreatic cancer.

 4. Obesity: Some studies had demonstrated a relative risk increase of 1.12 for each increase in 5 kg/m2 in the BMI.
 Obesity since childhood has a higher risk relative to pancreatic cancer development.